buildingSMART/documents-API/README.md

 ### 2.2.1.
 Download Files

-The User, using the Application searches files on the CDE and selects files to download.
-The Application then downloads the files and makes them available to the User in the Application.
+The User, using the Client Application searches for files on the CDE's web UI and selects files to download.
+The Client Application then downloads the files and makes them available to the User who performs their task in the Client Application.

 <p align="center">
   <img src="Images/download-storyboard.png">